Looking at studying business? Here’s what a strong course should offer you

 These bodies often help people develop their skills, and offer professional accreditation (or certification) to show that the qualifications they have are at a level the industry recognises.

-In other words, a degree that's been accredited by a professional body such as the Chartered Management Institute is one that employers will have confidence in; which means you can, too.
+In other words, a degree that's been accredited by a professional body such as the Chartered Institute for Personnel & Development (CIPD) is one that employers will have confidence in; which means you can, too.

 7. Modern classrooms and equipment